 The KN-23 is a North Korean short-range ballistic missile (SRBM) first tested in May 2019.
 The missile flies on a quasi-ballistic trajectory and has a maximum range of 690 km.
 North Korea first flight tested the missile on May 4, 2019.
-Due to its appearance, analysts have hypothesized that the missile is of Russian origin, but this theory remains unconfirmed.
+Due to its visual similarity to Russia’s Iskander-M SRBM, analysts dispute whether the missile was constructed with foreign assistance.

 KN-23 at a Glance